The page has been translated by Gen AI.

 • Only tools added to the global tool list can be selected.

-• Used in the build pipeline template configuration of the DevOps Console.
+• This information is used for configuring the build pipeline template in the DevOps Console.

 • Required stage information cannot be deselected.